CONDITION OF BASEBALL CARDS

 Once a card dips to a 6, condition issues start hampering its appearance more substantially.
 Corners show definite rounding.
 Edges show more wear.
 Centering skews noticeably off.
 Creasing may be evident.
 Scratches and print dots become harder to ignore.
 Colors could start to fade a bit around the edges.
 Key vintage cards still hold value despite these flaws.

-Read also: 1990 SCORE BASEBALL ROOKIE CARDS OF VALUE
+Read also: TOPPS BASEBALL PICTURE CARDS 1987

 At the 5 level and below, condition problems really take their toll.
 Cards may have significant rounding of corners.
 Edges show heavy wear.
 Creasing is clearly visible.
 Scratches, flecks and print dots cover much of the surface.
 Colors fade noticeably.
 Centering becomes very off.
 While some collectors still want lower grade examples for sets, prices fall off sharply compared to higher grades.